apache/camel/examples/camel-example-spring-security/README.txt

 To stop the server hit ctrl + c

-Then you can use the script in the client directory to send the request and check the response.
+Then you can use the script in the client directory to send the request and check the response, or use browser to access upper urls with the user/password ("jim/jimspassword" with the admin and user role  or "rob/robspassword" with user role).

 To use log4j as the logging framework add this to the pom.xml:
     <dependency>